orey/graphapps/README.md

 ![GraphApps.io](logo-graphapps-io.png "GraphApps.io")

+Updated: May 5 2019.

 ## 1 What is GraphApps?

-GraphApps is a research project that aims to use graphs and graph transformations in the context of software engineering, like application building or data migration.
+GraphApps is a research project that aims to use graphs and graph transformations in the context of software engineering, like application building, data migration or data visualization.
+It is focused on attributed directed graphs and RDF semantic graphs.

 ## 2 First period (2013-2018): Graph-oriented programming and technical debt